-Assisting individuals with severe mental illness, including those with significant common mental illness (but not simply distressed by circumstances).
+Assisting an individual with severe mental illness, including a significant common mental illness (but not someone who is simply distressed by circumstances).

-The purpose of Small Grants is that each award should benefit mental health either by aiding recovery (e.g. through improving housing, educational or working opportunities), or preventing deterioration (e.g. through relief of financial stress).
+The purpose of Small Grants is that each award should benefit the mental health of an individual either by aiding recovery (e.g. improving housing or the home environment, enabling a healthier lifestyle, accessing educational or working opportunities) or by preventing deterioration (e.g. through relief of financial or other stress).

-Following our decision to introduce an annual Small Group support programme, we will no longer consider Small Grant requests on behalf of voluntary or 3rd sector organisations or groups.
+Following our decision to introduce an annual Group support programme (see About Us page), we no longer consider Small Grant requests which are made on behalf of a voluntary or 3rd sector organisation or group.

 - The maximum amount which may be applied for is £500